camunda/camunda-docs/docs/apis-tools/community-clients/cli-client/index.md

 npm i -g zbctl
 ```

-You can also download a binary for your operating system from the [Zeebe GitHub releases page](https://github.com/camunda-cloud/zeebe/releases).
+You can also download a binary for your operating system from the [Zeebe Go Client GitHub releases page](https://github.com/camunda-community-hub/zeebe-client-go/releases).

 ## Connection settings